Discover the secrets to successfully re-potting your aloe plants with this quick and easy “How to Re-Pot Aloe Plants” guide!

 5. Repotting Aloe Vera Without Roots?

-If you need to repot aloe vera without roots, treat it as a leaf cutting.
+If you must repot aloe vera without roots, treat it as a leaf cutting.
 Allow the cut end to dry and callus for a few days, then plant it in well-draining soil.
 With proper care, the leaf will develop roots and grow into a new aloe vera plant.